In August of 2021, PCC will release version 9.0 of our electronic charting and practice management software to all PCC users.

 Reassign Renewal Requests on the Queue to Another Prescriber

-There are various reasons you might want to have another provider at your practice approve an existing renewal request.
+In PCC 9.0 you can assign renewal requests to other providers at your practice.
 Perhaps you were covering for a colleague when you made the initial prescription, but want the patient’s PCP to field the incoming request.
 Or, you’re managing the queue and the prescribing physician is on vacation so you need to redirect the request to a different physician.
-To reassign renewal requests, select the “Reassign” option and select the appropriate prescriber.
+To reassign a renewal request, select the “Reassign” option and select the appropriate prescriber.

 The queue will update within a minute, and the assigned prescriber will see the request on their queue.